Detecting new surfaces

 Surface tool

-To detect a surface on a multibeam echogram:
+To detect a surface on an active multibeam echogram:

 Dataflow window